beyond-decentralized/AIRport/README.md

 * GraphQL like query API
 * GraphQL/Firebase like hybrid solution for mutation & access rules
 * Automatic schema generation and installation
-* WIP: Automatic interface and DAO stub generation
+* Automatic interface and DAO stub generation

+These streamlined and automated APIs reduce the development burnen and allow App creators to focus on the core persistence logic (instead of the CRUD minutiae).
+Developers can simply define their entities and then write queries that return complete object trees (or even interlinked object graphs).

 ## Technical details<a name="tech-details"></a>